 - complete the application form electronically

 - print the completed form and post to Educational Services at the address shown in the contact section or bring in person to the Council Offices, 16 Church Street, Dumbarton, G82 1QL

 - apply before 30 September if you are 16 before this date

 - apply before 28 February if you are 16 after 30 September

-- Forms are also available from your school or Educational Services at the Council Offices, Garshake Road, Dumbarton from the beginning of June.
+- Forms are also available from your school or Educational Services at the Council Offices, 16 Church Street, Dumbarton from the beginning of June.